UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 We have employed git for version control, consistently using several git commands to ensure our code remains synchronized.

-Each team member developed features in separate branches, which were merged into the main branch only after receiving approval from at least two other reviewers on the team.

-We have efficiently utilized React to construct our single-page application by creating reusable components.
+We have also efficiently utilized React to construct our single-page application by creating reusable components.

 For backend communications, we have used the Express library along with axios and fetch for making requests to backend endpoints.